Vanbliser/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-ALX SE "0x00.
+This repository contains the following project
+* The *0x00.
 Shell, basics" Project